Lisa Morpurgo: Biography

 Morpurgo organised and directed 12 congresses of astrological studies.

-The first one in Laveno in 1976, others in Ferrara, Varese, Mantova, Verona, Riccione, the last one in 1993.
+The first one in Laveno in 1976, others in Ferrara, Varese, Mantova, Verona, Riccione, and the last one in 1993.

 Before her death, Morpurgo decided to entrust the study material accumulated over time to her pupils and collaborators Gabriele Silvagni and Raffaella Vaccari.

-Silvagni and Vaccari publicated the study material, making this documentation free and universally available with its whole considerable historical and scientific importance.
+Silvagni and Vaccari published the study material, making this documentation free and universally available with its whole considerable historical and scientific importance.

+In 2026, a short film entitled Lisa Morpurgo and the geometries of the code (originally Le Geometrie del codice) was produced by Gabriele Silvagni and directed by Massimo Salvucci, achieving selection at some international film festivals.
+It is described as a journey through the figure of the great Author who deciphered mathematic cosmogony of reality, thanks to her understanding of the scientific nature inherent in the Zodiac.
+With testimonies and memories of a brilliant figure who will be considered fundamental by future science.

+(Independent Short Awards).
+In February 2026, the short was awarded as Best Editing at the Los Angeles Independent Short Awards (Honorable Mentions).

 The main characteristic of Morpurgo's work was the attempt to link empirical observation to zodiacal symbology with the objective of denying or confirming astrological traditional beliefs and suppositions by means of rational observation of phenomena.

 In a few words, we can say that Morpurgo achieved the complete zodiac deciphering on the basis of strict logical and geometrical principles, identifying all its components.
 But she was particularly brilliant at deciphering what was hidden inside that heavenly mechanism: the interpretation code of cosmic reality that, through two different zodiacal systems A and B (each with its two specific Zodiacs), completes the map of the real Cosmogony.